A Review on Quantum Circuit Optimization using ZX-Calculus: Challenges

 \paragraph{Scalability} A major challenge in the optimization of ZX-diagrams lies in the scalability of rule-based rewriting approaches, especially as small real-world quantum circuits result in large ZX-diagrams.
 With an increase in size of ZX-diagrams, the computational complexity grows rapidly, limiting the practical application of existing techniques to small-scale quantum circuits.

-Current heuristic-based optimization strategies typically target a single metric, such as reducing the number of non-Clifford spiders (e.g., Duncan et al.~\cite{duncanGraphtheoreticSimplificationQuantum2020}, Kissinger et al.~\cite{kissinger2020journal}, and Beaudrap et al.~\cite{beaudrap2020extended}) or minimizing the number of two-qubit gates (e.g., Staudacher et al.~\cite{staudacherReducing2QuBitGate2023}, Holker et al.~\cite{holkerCausalFlowPreserving2024}, and Fagan and Duncan~\cite{faganOptimisingCliffordCircuits2019}).
+Current heuristic-based optimization strategies typically target a single metric, such as reducing the number of non-Clifford spiders (e.g.,~\citet{duncanGraphtheoreticSimplificationQuantum2020}, \citet{kissinger2020journal}, and \citet{beaudrap2020extended}) or minimizing the number of two-qubit gates (e.g.,~\citet{staudacherReducing2QuBitGate2023}, \citet{holkerCausalFlowPreserving2024}, and \citet{faganOptimisingCliffordCircuits2019}).
 However, while heuristics improve computational performance, focusing on a single objective fails to capture the complex features of quantum circuits and how to balance them.
 We identify the clear need for improved heuristics that can balance multiple metrics to improve the computational performance of existing strategies.

-Recent works have explored RL approaches for diagram rewriting (Nägele et al.~\cite{nageleOptimizingZXDiagramsDeep2023}, Riu et al.~\cite{riuReinforcementLearningBased2023}, Mattick et al.~\cite{mattick2025optimizingquantumcircuitszx}), demonstrating promising results on small-scale ZX-diagrams.
-Although RL is still computationally expensive, the training stage can be seen as an upfront cost, as the learned strategies appear to be at least partially generalizable.
-Further enhancement of RL-based methods on small ZX diagrams could allow better optimization results for large-scale circuits.
+Recent works have explored reinforcement learning approaches for diagram rewriting (\citet{nageleOptimizingZXDiagramsDeep2023}, \citet{riuReinforcementLearningBased2023}, \citet{mattick2025optimizingquantumcircuitszx}), demonstrating promising results on small-scale ZX-diagrams.
+Although reinforcement learning is still computationally expensive, the training stage can be seen as an upfront cost, as the learned strategies appear to be at least partially generalizable.
+Further enhancement of RL-based methods on small ZX-diagrams could allow better optimization results for large-scale circuits.
 Moreover, the lack of interpretability and the theoretical background as to why some rewriting sequences are more beneficial than others poses additional challenges.
 Incorporating explainable RL could form the basis for new and computationally efficient heuristics that are applicable for large-scale ZX-diagrams.